laerreal/flyshooter/README.md

 # Fly Shooter

-A simple self-botting arcade game for 8086 CPU based PC machine.
+A simple self-booting arcade game for 8086 CPU based PC machine.
 It boots from either a floppy or a HDD and only requires BIOS.

 ![Gameplay screenshot](docs/screenshot.png)